Omi-Sachi/LoanManager-W-Streamlit/README.md

 ```
-The code above is a mixture of html and css used to create a scrollable container that will contain the table of loans.
+The code above is a mixture of HTML and CSS used to create a scrollable container that will contain the table of loans.

-The html acts as the container, and the css define how we want thin container to act.
-What causes the contianer to scroll is because of the line overflow-y: auto;
+The HTML acts as the container, and the CSS defines how we want the container to act.
+What causes the container to scroll is because of the line overflow. -y: auto;

-which creates vertically crolling container.
-Another thing ot note is that setting the table width and th scrolable dv with to 100% allows the table to fill the container
-making it look built in.
+which creates a vertically scrolling container.
+Another thing to note is that setting the table width and the scrollable div width to 100% allows the table to fill the container making it look built-in.

-### Why deos df have to be turnt to html and markdown have to be used?

 ```python
 custom_html = """